Children with Additional Needs

 Special Educational Needs (SEN):

 Children with Special Educational Needs will require additional support in school for different reasons.
-We may need to help some children to further their communication skills or develop social skills or managing their emotions.
+We may need to help some children to further their communication skills or develop social skills or manage their emotions.
 The school listens to all available advice when deciding whether a child needs such additional support.
 We want to work in partnership with families and external agencies.

-School are required by law to keep a record of those children who have been identified as having Special Educational Needs and needing additional support- this is called a SEN Register.
+Schools are required by law to keep a record of those children who have been identified as having Special Educational Needs and needing additional support- this is called a SEN Register.
 This helps to ensure that no child is missed.
 Children on this register are monitored closely to ensure that they are making good progress.
 This list is reviewed regularly and children may go on to the list for a short time, such as a term, or for a longer period.
-Children come off the register when their needs are no longer having a significant impact on preventing them learning well.
+Children come off the register when their needs are no longer having a significant impact on preventing them from learning well.

 When we have concerns about a child, we will talk to the child and to their parents to find out more including their views around strengths, difficulties and then collect ideas of what we can put in place to support them.
 We carry out assessments.
 We then plan what we will put in place.
 We will also set a target around the child’s particular area of need, in addition to the usual targets set at St Bede’s.
 The document produced is called a Pupil Passport.
 We evaluate a child’s progress and review and update this document termly.